Record Store

 Bases slab: [bases₀|bases₁|bases₂|...]

-On construction, the store MUST pre-allocate all three vectors with estimated capacities to avoid reallocation during push_raw.
-Estimates SHOULD be based on the number of compressed bytes loaded for the region: a typical BAM compression ratio of ~3:1, an average record size of ~400 bytes, ~25 bytes per read name, and ~375 bytes per record of non-name data.
+On construction, the store MUST pre-allocate all six vectors with estimated capacities to avoid reallocation during push_raw.
+Estimates SHOULD be based on the number of compressed bytes loaded for the region: a typical BAM compression ratio of ~3:1, an average record size of ~400 bytes, ~25 bytes per read name, ~20 bytes per record of CIGAR data, ~150 bytes per record of quality data, and the remaining bytes budgeted for aux.
 The store MUST accept a byte-count hint for this purpose.

 Decoding into slabs